gee-community/geeMigrator/README.md

   * Setting access-control list (ACL) permissions (who can read and write to a given asset folder/imageCollection)

 ## Primary POCs
+* Primary setup contact (contact for any issues with setting up the migration example and running it):
+  * Josh Heyer- joshua.heyer@usda.gov

+* Primary authors (contact if any major bugs are found or feature requests):
   * Ian Housman- ian.housman@usda.gov
   * Leah Campbell- leah.campbell@usda.gov

 ## Dependencies
 * Python 3